myers32/generator-gulp-sass-boilerplate/README.md

 # Gulp + Sass boilerplate

-A Yeoman generator that creates a initial Gulp and Sass files for initial workflow.
+A Yeoman generator that creates initial Gulp and Sass files for initial workflow.
 Based on [The Codercoder's Gulp generator](https://github.com/thecodercoder/generator-gulp-sass-boilerplate#readme).

 ## Instructions